Postdoctoral Research Fellow, Massachusetts General Hospital/Harvard Medical School

 MD, Henan Medical University

-I am interested in understanding the role of aging in ischemic stroke, particularly in molecular pathophysiology of cerebrovascular dysfunction, neurovascular uncoupling, silent cerebrovascular disease, and vascular dementia.
+Dr. Wang’s main research interests are in understanding the role of aging in ischemic stroke, particularly in molecular pathophysiology of cerebrovascular dysfunction, neurovascular uncoupling, silent cerebrovascular disease, and vascular dementia.